-With that said, there are a few specific use cases where a software bill of materials may prove particularly valuable.
+With that said, there are a few specific SBOM use cases that may prove particularly valuable.

 Fundraising, M&A, and IPO: A software bill of materials is an important part of the technical due diligence process that comes with a potential merger or acquisition, IPO, or fundraising round.
 Interested parties may request documentation to better understand the software components — and any license compliance, security, or code quality risks — within your products.

-Customer Requests: As software supply chain security becomes an increasingly high priority for organizations across the globe, we expect more and more enterprises to require SBOMs as part of the purchasing and/or renewal processes.
+Customer Requests: As preventing software supply chain attacks becomes an increasingly high priority for organizations across the globe, we expect more and more enterprises to require SBOMs as part of the purchasing and/or renewal processes.

 Backward Compatibility: Companies that maintain a large volume of old software are often required to make OSS package updates and upgrades.
 Of course, it’s much easier to do this with a comprehensive inventory of the OSS in those legacy products.

 It's safe to assume a software bill of materials will play an increasingly important role in the way business is conducted.
 But given the volume of data required to craft an SBOM, putting the pieces together via manual processes alone can be quite challenging.

 Software composition analysis tools like FOSSA go a long way toward helping organizations build and manage SBOMs.
 They:

 - Automate key steps in the SBOM creation and management process, saving teams significant time